liqiang372/cs162/notes.md

 }
 ```
 Answer:
+since the entire address space is copied stuff will still remain the same
 ```
 stuff is 7 // output by parent process stuff is 7 // output by child process